 We must free the “African mind” through African Centered Educational activities so that we might better understand the importance of economic self-reliance.

 One model that we draw strength from in pursuing economic and educational liberation is the model established by the Honorable Marcus Mosiah Garvey and the Universal Negro Improvement Association (UNIA) in the 1920s.

-This was one of the major problems that the Honorable Marcus Mosiah Garvey addressed during his lifetime and that Minister Farrakhan is addressing today.
+This was one of the major problems that the Honorable Marcus Mosiah Garvey addressed during his lifetime and that Minister Louis Farrakhan continues to address.

 Mr. Garvey also established a steamship company, The Black Star Line.
 He envisioned a fleet of steamers carrying passengers and establishing trade among African people of the United States, Central America, the Caribbean, and Africa.

 In the summer of 1920, Garvey launched his full blown program at the First Annual Convention of the Universal Negro Improvement Association (UNIA) of which he was the founder and first President General.

 On August 2, 1920, after a massive parade of thousands of well drilled, uniformed ranks of the UNIA, 35,000 delegates from allover the United States and some twenty-five countries convened at Madison Square Garden, in New York City.
 It was, according to the New York Times, one of the largest gatherings in the history of the hall.